.Stat DE configuration

 Released in January 21, 2021 Release .Stat Suite JS 7.0.0

-Define one of the homepage facet to be opened/expanded by default, by using the property expandedHomeFacets.
+Define one of the homepage facets per locale to be opened/expanded by default, by using the property expandedHomeFacets

-If this property is missing or if the provided value does not match a facet localised name, then no facet is expanded at launch.
+If this property is missing or if the provided value does not match any localised facet name, then no facet is expanded at launch.

 "search": {